abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **Third rule**

-!!!
-Info ""
 After rules 1 & 2, the sizes of all arrays must match.

 ```py
 try: